DaroOps/DaroOps/README.md

 ### <div align="center">Hi, I'm DaroOps , a Unity developer and full-stack enthusiast with a passion for technology.
 Skilled in JavaScript, React, and Python.
 Let's innovate together!</div>

-- 🔭 I’m currently working on refining my skills in Unity
+- 🔭 I’m currently working on refining my skills in python and others...

 - 🌱 I’m currently learning Typescript